Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 GLOW vs Standalone GHK-Cu 50mg

 The cleanest comparison here is not between GLOW and another blend.
 It is between GLOW and the standalone GHK-Cu 50mg vial.
 The standalone page isolates the copper peptide only, which makes it the better route when a lab wants single-compound clarity and active stock.
-GLOW is a multi-pathway blend page, and right now it also carries the practical limitation of being out of stock.
+GLOW is a multi-pathway blend page, and right now it also carries the practical limitation of being a multi-compound route — the same blend in pen format is available at GLOW 70mg prefilled pen.

 Route What It Prioritises Current Stock State